EmberCraze/nvim_docker/README.md

 # nvim_docker

+### TODO
+- [x] Add git support inside container
+- [ ] Allow container to start debugger inside another container
+- [ ] Allow container to start other containers in the system

 This repo describes the process of setting up nvim inside a docker invironment and allowing it to have both lsp and debugging capabilities

 ### Requirements